-We both had players that

-were hobbling around at the end of the game and we both knew they we're just going to keep hurting themselves if we kept playing," Snelling said.
+We both had players that they we're just going to keep hurting themselves if we kept playing," Snelling said.
 "We both agreed, logically, that leaving it as a tie was fine.
 I thought it was a good show of sportsmanship by both of us.
-I think there is a lot of good sportsmanship between these two teams."
+I think there is a lot of good sportsmanship between these two teams." ing overtime is that both coaches expect to play again, possibly this week, "in a regional final," Snelling called it.

-"The game started late, and

 Local church hosts hybrid Holiday Fair